Computer Science Department, Bucknell University

 The newer edition does not

 replace the third edition.
-Many times I have found what I wanted was in
+Many times information needed was in the

 third edition and not in the fourth.
 Other useful encylopedias